Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Results, Data Analysis, Taxonomies

 \subsubsection{Linguistic and Relational Structure}

-In the previous section we described how linguistic and relational structures can be leveraged to generate internal representations for the purpose of reasoning.
-Here we plot the relationships between these structures and other extracted features and their interactions - see Figure \ref{fig:leverage}.
-Perhaps the most telling chart is the mapping between structures and goals, where nearly half the studies leveraging linguistic structure don't meet any of the goals.
+In the previous section we described how linguistic and relational structures can be leveraged to generate internal representations for the purpose of implicit reasoning.
+Here we plot the relationships between these structures and other extracted features and their interactions - Figure \ref{fig:leverage}.
+Perhaps the most telling chart is the mapping between structures and goals, where many the studies leveraging linguistic structure do not meet any of the goals.
 This runs counter to the intuition that language is a natural fit for NeSy.
-However, to properly test this intuition, future work on more targeted experiments would need to be performed.